 On 2 November 2018, the Group entered into a provisional agreement for sale and purchase with the vendor in respect of the acquisition of an investment property at a consideration of HK\$30,993,000 (approximately US\$3,973,000).
 The investment property is a Grade A office asset located in one of the most sought after central business district of Hong Kong and is expected to generate steady and recurring stream of income for the Group.
-The completion date of the acquisition of the investment property was 31 January 2019.
-During the year, the Group paid HK\$4,649,000 (approximately US\$596,000) in respect of the acquisition of the investment property, and as at the reporting date, the capital expenditure commitments contracted by the Group but not provided for was HK\$26,344,000 (approximately US\$3,377,000).
+The completion date of the acquisition of the investment property was 31 January 2019 and the total costs capitalized were US\$4,330,000.
+As at 31 December 2018, the capital expenditure commitments contracted by the Group but not provided for was HK\$26,344,000 (approximately US\$3,377,000).

-As at the reporting date, the total amount of capital expenditure commitments contracted by the Group but not provided for net of deposits paid, was approximately US\$8,550,000 (2017: nil).
+As at the reporting date, the total amount of capital expenditure commitments contracted by the Group but not provided for net of deposits paid, was approximately US\$2,495,000 (2018: US\$8,550,000).